Timer: Software

 Apps may be superior to hour glasses, or to mechanical timers.
 Hour glasses are not precise and clear, and they can jam.
 Mechanical timers lack the customization that applications support, such as sound volume adjustments for individual needs.
 Most applications will also offer selectable alarm sounds.

 Some timer applications can help children to understand the concept of time, help them to finish tasks in time, and help them to get motivated.
-These applications are especially used with children with disabilities like ADHD, Down syndrome, etc., but everybody else can also benefit from them.
+These applications are especially used with children with disabilities like ADHD.